Peace (law): American law

 After the American Revolution, American law merely adapted the common-law concept of the king's peace to refer to the maintenance of public order, and the concept of "an offense against the king's peace" to refer to an offense against the new sovereign—the people or the state.
 In the United States, the common law offense of breach of the peace was supplanted by the statutory offense of disturbing the peace.
 The separate offense of disorderly conduct has no common-law roots, but in most U.S. jurisdictions this offense "often is indistinguishable from" disturbing the peace.
 The application of criminal statutes on disturbing the peace and disorderly conduct have been limited by constitutional jurisprudence on the First Amendment, including the U.S. Supreme Court's rulings in Chaplinsky v.
 New Hampshire (1942) and Colten v.
 Kentucky (1972).

 Australian law

-As a common-law nation, the notion of "breach of the Queen's peace" endures in Australia.
+As a common-law nation, the notion of "breach of the King's peace" endures in Australia.
 In the High Court of Australia decision Lipohar v R (1999), a decision dealing with jurisdiction to try a case for the common-law crime of conspiracy to defraud, Justices Gaudron, Gummow, and Hayne quoted a 1973 decision by the English judge Lord Wilberforce that "the common law treats certain actions as crimes" on the ground that the "actions in question are a threat to the Queen's peace, or, as we would now perhaps say, to society."